 For my family, once we learn that we are moving, I start discussing with the kids what type of room they would like in our new home.
 This is a way for both the kids and me to get excited about the new house and start planning together.
 We begin our decorating process by looking at themes and colours that might interest them and build an inspiration book from Pinterest and the website Houzz.

 After they have narrowed down their vision for their new space, we go to a paint store to pick up some paint chips and bring them home.
 We also shop online to find accessories that could go with the selected theme.

 8 Tips & ideas for your child’s next bedroom:

 Furniture will be the only part of the room that will stay with your child for a long time.
 Therefore, when purchasing furniture, this is the one element of the room that you want to be as neutral as possible.
-Selecting more neutral colors like wood tones, white or black pieces will allow you match with other colorful elements, which can be easily changed over the years.
+Selecting more neutral colours like wood tones, white or black pieces will allow you to match with other colourful elements, which can be easily changed over the years.
 The furniture will be the foundation of the décor that will grow with your child from toddlerhood through their teens.

 2. Paint Colour

 The one place in a house where you do not have to be afraid of colour is a child’s bedroom.
 Everywhere else in a house, we have to be careful of our colour selections due to resale value, but for a kid’s room, you can have fun with it!
 Although a child’s room should be colourful, you do not have to stick with the traditional girly pink or boyish blue.

 This is why kids should to get involved and look at paint chips and pictures with you to see what colours they are attracted to.
 Remember that this is their space and they need to feel comfortable in it.
 You might not like the colour they want, but you can always find a way to work the colour in by using a lighter or darker tone or just doing an accent wall.
 As for teens, the colour trend right now is either white or much darker colours to give a cozy feeling.